 Editor: Update ITI TF-1:9.2 as shown, including the note under Table 9.2-1.

-9.2 ATNA Integration Profile Options
+9.2 ATNA Actor Options

 Options that may be selected for this Integration Profile are listed in the Table 9.2-1 along with the actors to which they apply.
 Dependencies between options when applicable are specified in notes.